Kong/docs.konghq.com/app/docs/0.5.x/clustering.md

 # Clustering Reference

-Explicit Kong clustering has been introduced with Kong >= v0.6.0 to dramatically increase the performance of the system when multiple Kong nodes are being used to process incoming requests.

 Multiple Kong nodes pointing to the same datastore **must** belong to the same "Kong cluster".
 A Kong cluster allows you to scale the system horizontally by adding more machines to handle a bigger load of incoming requests, and they all share the same data since they point to the same datastore.

 A Kong cluster can be created in one datacenter, or in multiple datacenters, in both cloud or on-premise environments.
+Kong will take care of joining and leaving a node automatically in a cluster, as long as the node is configured properly.

 ## Summary